johnwight/Use-Adobe-IO-Target-Launch-and-Triggers-to-Customize-Site-Experiences-for-Repeat-Users/README.md

 ### <a name="Set-Up-Target-Continued">Set Up Target (Continued)</a>

-Before setting up Target, make sure you have configured Adobe I/O services, as described in the previous section.

 Adobe Target is a personalization solution that makes it easy to identify your best content through tests that are easy to execute.
 So you can deliver the right experience to the right customer.